sdoboli/Lab8_CSC16_S21/README.md

 Congratulations!
 You are now ready to start your assignment.

-4. Goal: Understand how to generate random numbers in C++.
-Check the generate_random.cpp code:
+Problem 1) Goal: Understand how to generate random numbers in C++:
-..a) Open the file in visual studio code.
-Write down what you think the code is doing.
+  a) Open the file generate_random.cpp in visual studio code.
+Look at the code.
-..b) Compile the program: make random
+  b) Compile the program: make random
-..c) Run the program: ./random
+  c) Run the program: ./random
+  d) Fill out answers to questions 1 to 4
+  e) Add code for question 5.
+  f) When you finished all, run the program once only with the following command.
+This will save the output of the file in a file called out_lab1_1.
+		./random |tee out_lab2_1_random
+  g) Update changes to your local repository.
+Type `git add out_lab2_1_random`.
+Then commit with a message:

+		git commit -am "your message"

+Problem 2)

 First Problems